BasakK6/flutter_animations/README.md

 Whenever the value changes (state of the widget changes) the Animated widget animates this change in a given time (duration).
 > duration parameter allows you to set the amount of time an animation takes to complete

+> Animators set an initial position and a final position for the object they are animating.
+Next, they rely on software to compute all of the positions for the object between the initial and the final position that they defined.
+The process of computing animation values between a starting and ending position is called interpolation.
+As a developer, interpolation vastly simplifies how you reason about and create your animations.
+Instead of thinking of an animation in terms of hundreds (or thousands) of frames, you can think of an animation as a starting value and an ending value, and allow interpolation to take care of the rest!

+Animated widgets simplifies the interpolation.

 In this project I explored AnimatedContainer, AnimatedCrossFade, AnimatedDefaultTextStyle, AnimatedList, AnimatedOpacity, AnimatedPadding, AnimatedPositioned and AnimatedRotation.